Rhonda McDonda

 I guess Tom Hanks knew.
 No, I'm not saying you're lying.

-But then he figured out that it was because he just wanted to be very prepared for his son directing.
-No, that's really nice.
+But then he figured out that it was because he just wanted to be very prepared for his son directing

-I actually think that's a great thing to ask the questions or to know the questions in advance so you can have a good answer.
-Yeah.
+and like I actually think it's a great thing to ask the questions or to know the questions in advance so you can have a good answer.

-There's so many kinds of questions that I freeze up on if somebody asks me, if they want me to name a specific thing, like, what's your favorite all-time?
+There's so many kinds of questions that I freeze up on if somebody asks me, if they want me to name a specific thing, like, what's your favorite all time?
+Whatever, anything like that.

-was the very, very last day of shooting where it was like, is he open?
+Yeah, Bill Murray was the very, very last day of shooting where it was like, like,

 Is he going to do it or is he not?
 And